bhs007-dot/BDS/README.md

 3. **Script Paths:**
    - Ensure tshark and suricata paths are correct in the script (defined as constants).
 Update them if your installation paths differ.

+4. **Troubleshooting Installation Issues:**
+   - **tshark not found:** Ensure Wireshark is installed and tshark is in the specified path.
+If not, install Wireshark or update the path in the script.
+   - **Suricata errors:** If Suricata fails to start, check that the config file exists and the rules directory is writable.
+You may need to run Suricata manually first to configure it.
+   - **Permission errors:** Run the script as an administrator (e.g., using "Run as administrator" on Windows).
+   - **Package installation failures:** If pip fails, ensure you have an internet connection and try updating pip with `python -m pip install --upgrade pip`.

+5. **Initial Setup:**
+   - After installation, run the script for the first time to capture traffic and train the AI model.
+This step is mandatory as the model is trained on your specific network baseline.

 ## Usage
 1. **Run the Script:**
-   - Execute the script with Python:
+   - Execute the script using Python:
      ```
-     python blue_team.py
+     python BDSv1.py
      ```
-   - The script will:
+   - The script guides you through several steps:
-     - Prompt for traffic capture to train the AI model.
-     - Download and update Suricata rules.
+     - **Traffic Capture for AI Training:** You'll be prompted to select a network interface and capture duration.
+This builds a baseline model for anomaly detection.
+Choose an interface with an active IP and a reasonable duration (e.g., 5-10 minutes for testing).
-     - Start Suricata in the background.
+     - **Suricata Rule Update and Startup:** The script automatically downloads and extracts emerging threat rules, then starts Suricata in the background.
+Monitor the console for any errors.
-     - Enter the monitoring menu for real-time or batch alerts.
+     - **Monitoring Menu:** After setup, you'll see a menu to start monitoring.

 2. **Monitoring Menu Options:**
    - **1. Start Monitoring (Realtime Alerts):** Continuous monitoring with immediate alert output.
+Ideal for active response scenarios.
-   - **2. Start Monitoring (Batch Alerts):** Monitoring with alerts grouped at specified intervals (e.g., every 10 seconds).
+   - **2. Start Monitoring (Batch Alerts):** Allows you to set an alert interval (e.g., 10 seconds).
+Alerts are batched and displayed periodically, reducing console noise.
-   - **3. Exit:** Quit the monitoring loop.
+   - **3. Exit:** Terminates the monitoring loop and stops the script.

-3. **Key Interactions:**
+3. **Key Interactions and Examples:**
-   - During monitoring, the script detects anomalies and outputs detailed alerts with severity levels.
+   - **During Monitoring:** The script analyzes traffic in real-time.
+For example, if a port scan is detected, you might see an alert like:
+     ```
+     === PORT SCAN DETECTED ===
+     Scanner IP: 192.168.1.100
+     Scanned Ports: 80, 443, 8080 ...
+     When: Jun  1, 2025 16:31:38.506123000 Arabian Standard Time
+     Severity: High (AI-assessed)
+     ```
+     - Interpret severity levels: Critical indicates high-confidence threats, High for likely issues, Medium for potential false positives.
+   - **Stopping Monitoring:** Press Ctrl+C to gracefully exit monitoring.
+The script will handle cleanup.
+   - **Example Workflow:**
+     - Select interface 1 for monitoring.
+     - Start real-time alerts and observe traffic.
+     - If an AI compromise is detected, the alert includes "Possible Activity" (e.g., "Possible HTTPS-based command and control") for context.

+4. **Customization and Advanced Usage:**
+   - **Adjusting Detection Thresholds:** Edit variables like `SUSPICIOUS_PORTS` or the brute force attempt count (currently 20) in the script code.
+   - **AI Model Retraining:** Rerun traffic capture to retrain the model if your network baseline changes.
+   - **Troubleshooting Common Issues:**
+     - **No Alerts Triggering:** Ensure the selected interface has active traffic.
+Test with known scan tools during pentesting.
+     - **AI Model Errors:** If the model fails to load, check that `traffic_model.pkl` exists and was trained successfully.
+     - **Suricata Not Alerting:** Verify Suricata logs in the specified directory and ensure rules are updated.

+5. **Best Practices for Pentesting:**
+   - Always have explicit permission before running on any network.
-   - Use Ctrl+C to interrupt monitoring gracefully.
+   - Use in a controlled environment to avoid false positives.

-4. **Customization:**
-   - Edit the script to adjust suspicious ports, processes, or AI parameters (e.g., contamination rate in IsolationForest).
-   - For advanced users, modify the `infer_possible_activity` or severity functions to fit specific environments.
+   - Combine with other tools like Wireshark for deeper analysis.

 ## Changelog
 - **Initial Version:** Basic traffic capture, AI training, and heuristic detections.
 - **Update 1:** Added user-friendly interface selection with IP display.
 - **Update 2:** Enhanced alerts with "Possible Activity" and AI-based severity for AI compromise detection.
-- **Update 3:** Extended AI severity to all packet-based alerts (heuristic, port scan, brute force) and added heuristic severity for process alerts.
+- **Update 3:** Extended AI severity to all packet-based alerts and added heuristic severity for process alerts.
-- **Latest Update:** Incorporated ASCII art banner for BlueTeam theme; ensured consistent AI flags across all alert types.
+- **Latest Update:** Incorporated ASCII art banner and image wallpaper for BlueTeam theme; added detailed instructions.

 ## Contribution
 - This script is open for contributions!
 Feel free to fork the repository, make improvements, and submit pull requests.